+The award carries a prize of ₹15 lakhs (approximately USD $20,000).
 Financial support for this award is provided by Persistent Foundation.

 - For non-thesis degrees, the terminal degree date is the date the degree was awarded, while for thesis-oriented degrees, the terminal degree date is the date the thesis was successfully defended.

 - The candidate must be currently residing in India and the research contributions being considered for the award must have been carried out primarily while working in India.

 - The candidate can be from any walk of life in the broad field of computing, as understood in its general sense.